 - Maintain appropriate driving record according to facility policy and insurance guidelines.

-- Maintain confidentiality and assist other to keep confidentiality.
+- Maintain confidentiality and assist others to keep confidentiality.

 - Appropriate barrier protection will always be used when exposure to blood and/or body fluids is anticipated.